PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 09:09:32
+Last updated: 2024-04-11 09:10:05
-Random Quote: There's no such thing as a bad idea, Morty.
-It's about execution. - Rick Sanchez
+Random Quote: The truth can free you, if you let it. - Hannah Baker